awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.RDS.md

 By default, your account owns the file and has permission to manage it, but IAM users and roles do not unless you grant them access explicitly\.
 Grant the instances in your Elastic Beanstalk environment by adding a policy to the [instance profile](concepts-roles-instance.md)\.

-The default instance is named `aws-elasticbeanstalk-ec2-role`\.
+The default instance profile is named `aws-elasticbeanstalk-ec2-role`\.
 If you're not sure what your instance profile is named, you can find it on the **Configuration** page in the [environment management console](using-features.managing.ec2.md)\.

 **To add permissions to the instance profile**